Nadal swats aside Nishikori to seal 11th Monte Carlo crown

 But he failed to build on that glimmer of an opening, double faulting himself on break-back point.

-That costly error knocked the early aggression out of the 28-year-old's groundstrokes, and Nadal sped through the next two games to take command of the first set.
+That costly error knocked the early aggression out of Nishikori's groundstrokes, and Nadal sped through the next two games to take command of the first set.

 Nishikori forced a break point in the seventh game but fired long with the court wide open as Nadal kept his nose in front.